robric/wiki-contrail-controller/Node-discovery-using-ironic-inspector.md

 ipmitool -I lanplus -H <ipmi_address> -U <ipmi_username> -P <ipmi_password> -L ADMINISTRATOR chassis bootdev pxe options=persistent ipmitool -I lanplus -H  <ipmi_address> -U <ipmi_username> -P <ipmi_password> -L ADMINISTRATOR chassis power on
 ```
+Make sure no other dhcp servers responds to the pxe/dhcp request from the node that is getting discovered

 Reboot the machine to be discovered.

 Observe in the console if it pxe boots the introspection ramdisk from the undercloud machine.
 This may take a while